 In total, the elevation gain is 1,883 meters(seriously!) but it’s not nearly as bad as it sounds when spread out over 3-4 days.
 The trail is broken down into 3 distinct sections:

 The first section of the trail runs between Ha’ena State Park and Hanakapi’ai Beach.
-This section of the trail is 2.1 miles(3.4 kilometers) long, has an elevation gain of 345 meters, and is VERY well-traveled.
+This section of the trail is 2.1 miles(3.4 kilometres) long, has an elevation gain of 345 meters, and is VERY well-traveled.
 Many people hike this section daily as it is the ONLY section that doesn’t require a permit and also ends at a beautiful little beach.
 Just before the beach, you will have to cross Hanakap’ai Stream which may require removing your boots depending on how high the water level is.

 As you begin the next section of the trail from Hanakapi’ai Beach to Hanakoa Campground (Halfway Campground) you’ll notice that the trail thins out and becomes much more overgrown.
-This section of the trail is 3.9 miles(6.3 kilometers) long and offers incredible views of the coast as you crest each ridge along the way.
+This section of the trail is 3.9 miles(6.3 kilometres) long and offers incredible views of the coast as you crest each ridge along the way.

-The third section of the hike is the final 5 mile(8 kilometer) stretch from Hanakoa Campground to Kalalau Beach Campground.
+The third section of the hike is the final 5 mile(8 kilometre) stretch from Hanakoa Campground to Kalalau Beach Campground.
 Shortly after leaving Hanakoa Campground, you will reach the infamous Crawler’s Ledge.
 This portion of the hike is only about 100 meters in total, but known for being the hardest and most dangerous part of the Kalalau Trail.

 After passing crawler’s ledge and before reaching the Red Dirt Hill, there is a section of muddy trail that shows evidence of landslides in the past.
 Mesh netting has been laid out to help reestablish the plant life as well as hold the bank.
 We found this slippery section to be just as dangerous as crawlers ledge and during a hard rainstorm would become VERY scary and unsafe.
 After Red Dirt Hill you’ll pass through a some thick bushes before popping out onto Kalalau Beach.

-Crawlers ledge is the most dangerous section along the Kalalau Trail, located just passed the 11 kilometer(7 mile) mark.
+Crawlers ledge is the most dangerous section along the Kalalau Trail, located just passed the 11 kilometre(7 mile) mark.
 The ledge narrows to only 1-2 feet in some places with a vertical rock wall to your left and a steep drop down the raging ocean to your right.
 This section is what scares many hikers off, but we found that it wasn`t as bad as it’s worked up to be.

 If you’ve completed other hikes in Hawaii, like the Haiku Stairs (Stairway to Heaven), Kuliouiou Ridge, or the Pali Notches, then you’ve already experienced how steep the terrain can become.
 Compared to these hikes, Crawler’s ledge is nothing to be scared of.

 With that being said, of course you need to be careful!
 Purposefully take your steps, plant your poles with care, and do not attempt it in the dark or it its raining.
-If you are an experienced hiker and you take your time and all the necessary precautions, yo shouldn`t have an issue.
+If you are an experienced hiker and you take your time and all the necessary precautions, you shouldn`t have an issue.

 The best time to hike the Kalalau Trail is during the summer months from June to September.
 Trail closures are common during the Winter due to rainstorms that cause flash flooding.
 You’ll want to start planning your trip months in advance as permits sell out quickly!